Internal vs External Recruitment: A Guide for Small Businesses

 - Military service

-Federal law prohibits discrimination based on the above classes as this can lead to hiring bias.
+Federal law prohibits discrimination based on the above classes, as this can lead to hiring bias.
 Some state laws go even further and prohibit discrimination based on a candidate’s appearance (e.g., tattoos and piercings) and marital status.
 Make sure you are adhering to federal law and any local employment laws applicable to your organization.

 Bottom Line

 In your hiring efforts, you may find that for some positions, internal candidates offer what you need, creating a faster, smoother, and more cost-effective hiring process.
 For other positions, you may need to look outside your current employee group, which can bring new skills, experience, and ideas into your company.
-By understanding the differences between internal vs external recruiting, as well as each method’s advantages and disadvantages, you can take the most efficient approach for finding employees you’ll love.
+By understanding the differences between internal vs external recruiting, as well as each method’s advantages and disadvantages, you can take the most efficient approach to find employees you’ll love.